enhance-dev/enhance-blog-template/README.md

 This repo comes with a GitHub action that will deploy our site to `staging` when there is a commit to the `main` branch and `production` when you tag a release.

 For this to work you must [create a repo secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `BEGIN_TOKEN`.
 Once you successfully login to Begin using the CLI command `begin login` you can retrieve the value for `BEGIN_TOKEN` in the file `~/.begin/config.json`.
 Use the value of `access_token` in this file as the value for `BEGIN_TOKEN`.

+Additionally to ensure you `/rss` feed points to the correct environment you will need to create two additional repo secrets.

+- `BEGIN_URL_STAGING`: set to the url you received when creating the `staging` environment
+- `BEGIN_URL_PRODUCTION`: set to  the url you received when creating the `production` environment